Liang-Ding/seisgen/README.md

 # SEISGEN
 ![SEISGEN](https://github.com/Liang-Ding/seisgen/blob/main/doc/figs/seisgen.png)

-The SEISGEN is a python package to generate synthetic seismic waveform by utilizing the stored receiver-side Strain Green's Tensor (SGT) database that is created by using [the python script](https://github.com/Liang-Ding/pyCAPLunar/blob/master/DSEM_Utils/merge_strainfield.py) in the project [pyCAPLunar](https://github.com/Liang-Ding/pyCAPLunar) by merging the strain-filed data that is written out by the SPECFEM3D package upon waveform simulation in the 3D background model.
+The SEISGEN is a python package to acquire Green's function and generate synthetic seismic waveform from the stored receiver-side 3D Strain Green's Tensor (SGT) database.
+The SGT database is created by using the [SPECFEM3D_Cartesian software](https://geodynamics.org/resources/specfem3dcartesian) and [the python script](https://github.com/Liang-Ding/pyCAPLunar/blob/master/DSEM_Utils/merge_strainfield.py) in the project [pyCAPLunar](https://github.com/Liang-Ding/pyCAPLunar).

 ## Installation
 For basic install: